arjy143/Shunting-Yard-Algorithm-Calculator/README.md

 # Shunting-Yard-Algorithm-Calculator
-A calculator that uses the shunting yard algorithm in c#.
+A calculator that uses the shunting yard algorithm in c#, with a Winforms UI.